AnkitDTUSE/GocacheUtilityOverTcp/readme.md

 A lightweight Redis-inspired key-value cache built in Go with TCP networking support.

-GoCache Utility Over TCP is a simple client-server cache system that allows applications to store and retrieve key-value pairs over a TCP connection.
-The server maintains an in-memory cache for high-speed access while persisting data to disk using an append-only storage model.
+GoCache Utility Over TCP is a client-server cache system that enables applications to store and retrieve key-value pairs over a TCP connection.
+The server maintains an in-memory cache for fast access while periodically persisting data to disk and automatically compacting storage in the background.

-This project was built to explore concepts behind distributed cache systems such as Redis, including networking, persistence, startup recovery, concurrent client handling, and log compaction.
+This project was built to explore concepts behind distributed cache systems such as Redis, including networking, persistence, startup recovery, concurrent client handling, synchronization, and storage optimization.

 ---